Shot Tower, Taroona: Operation method

 The Taroona Shot Tower used the "long drop and water" method.
 Lead ingots laced with arsenic and antimony were hauled to the top of the tower, where they were melted.
 The liquid was then poured down the centre of the tower through a colander, which separated it into drops.
 Once in free-fall, these drops formed naturally into spheres.
 They instantly solidified upon hitting a pool of water at the bottom of the tower.

 Height

 The tower has a height of 192.6 ft with a diameter of either 10 m or 6.37 m at the base with either 258 or 318 steps.

 Legacy

-The Taroona Shot Tower was the tallest building in the country for 4 years, and is one of only three remaining shot towers in Australia, with the others being the Clifton Hill Shot Tower and Coop's Shot Tower located within the Melbourne Central Shopping Centre.
+The Taroona Shot Tower stands as a remarkable example of industrial innovation from the 19th century; it was the tallest building within the Australian colonies for 4 years and remains the tallest cylindrical sandstone tower in the Southern Hemisphere.

-It is the sole claimant for the tallest and first circular sandstone shot tower in the Southern Hemisphere and the only one still open for visitors to enter and climb.
+The tower is one of only three remaining shot towers in modern-day Australia, with the others being located in Victoria; the Clifton Hill Shot Tower and Coop's Shot Tower located within the Melbourne Central Shopping Centre.
+The Shot Tower at Taroona is the only tower open to the public to climb.